ahmad899/CarpoolApplication/README.md

-# Carpool Applicaiton
+# Carpool Application
 > #### Carpool app that helps drivers and passengers create or request rides and reduce their traveling costs!
 The app is entirely built with React-native and firebase.

 ## Technologies Used
 - Expo - version 4.4.3
-- Firebase - version 9.10
+- Firebase(authintication, firestore) - version 9.10
 - Yarn - version 1.22.10
 ## Api's
 - Google maps api.